nikolaf-adsk/MaterialX/source/JsMaterialX/README.md

 ./emsdk activate latest
 ```

 For more information follow the steps described in the [emscripten documentation](https://emscripten.org/docs/getting_started/downloads.html).
+The Emscripten toolchain is documented [here](https://emscripten.org/docs/building_from_source/toolchain_what_is_needed.html).

 ### Build
 In the root of directory of this repository run the following: